sergeimolinari/IDOS-PPP/README.md

 Correlates too much with our protection index index (Markus) I agree (Tina)

-B. regression model

-Despite the limited number of years we should make use of the panel nature of our dataset as Markus has stressed several times.
-We should:

-1. Use panel data with country fixed effects to control for unobserved time-invariant characteristics.
-Do with and without.
-Perhaps we want to know about country specifics or region specifics (Markus)
-1. Add year fixed effects to control for time shocks.
-Do with and without.
-Perhaps we want to know about effects of global shocks at specific times (Markus)
-1. Consider using clustered standard errors at the country level to account for serial correlation.
-1. Since GDP growth is quite volatile we could lag GDP growth, so for example use average growth over the past 2–3 years to reflect the delayed impact on government capabilities.
-Very good idea.
-Yes: please do!
-(Markus)
-1. We should probably introduce the additional controls one after the other to see how the regression changes with additions and to observe the robustness in our variables.
-   Agree!
-Agree to all of them (Tina)

 # MEETING 28/5

 - Markus -> We have identified the following possible independent variables as possible